OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 ### Website

-Depending on the role, the person might need to be added to the website.
+If the new person is a member of the board or the OpenRail team, they need to be added to the website.
 See [this pull request](https://github.com/OpenRailAssociation/website/pull/189) as an example.

 Usually, you need the following information: